ZhengyuZhao/ZhengyuZhao.github.io/index.md

 ---

 ## About Me
 I am an Associate Professor (tenure-track research faculty) at the School of Cyber Science and Engineering, [Xi'an Jiaotong University](http://en.xjtu.edu.cn/XJTU_Introduction/Introduction.htm) (XJTU, 西安交通大学), affiliated with Ministry of Education Key Lab for Intelligent Networks and Network Security (MOE KLINNS Lab, 智能网络与网络安全教育部重点实验室).
-Before that, I was a postdoc at [CISPA Helmholtz Center for Information Security](https://cispa.de/en/about), Germany, hosted by [Prof. Michael Backes](https://cispa.de/en/about/director-page).
+I was a postdoc at [CISPA Helmholtz Center for Information Security](https://cispa.de/en/about), Germany, hosted by [Prof. Michael Backes](https://cispa.de/en/about/director-page).
 I received my PhD from [Radboud University](https://www.ru.nl/english/), The Netherlands, under the supervision of [Prof. Martha Larson](https://www.ru.nl/english/people/larson-m/).
 My general research interest is <strong>Machine Learning Security & Privacy</strong>; Most of my work has concentrated on analyzing the vulnerability of deep neural networks to various attacks, e.g., (test-time) adversarial examples and (training-time) data poisons.